wuakitv/sysadmin-challenge/README.md

 * We value simplicity over complexity.
 * If you cannot make the application work, you can still submit your proposal and explain the challenges you faced and what you did to try to solve them.
-* Commit from the very beggining and commit often.
+* Commit from the very beginning and commit often.
 We value the possibility to review your git log.
 * There are many possible solutions to this exercise.
 Some technologies you can use (but you're not limited to) are:
  * Docker
  * Docker Compose